todd-skelton/chase-sets/domains/orders/docs/terminology-and-definitions.md

 ### Order State

-**Order State** is the domain-owned status progression (created → paid → fulfilled → delivered/canceled/refunded), coordinated via events from Payments and Fulfillment.
+**Order State** is the domain-owned status progression (created â†’ paid â†’ fulfilled â†’ delivered/canceled/refunded), coordinated via events from Payments and Fulfillment.

 ### Checkout State

-**Checkout State** is the buyer-facing status of the checkout as a whole (draft → submitted → paid → completed/abandoned), reflecting the aggregate state of all associated orders.
+**Checkout State** is the buyer-facing status of the checkout as a whole (draft â†’ submitted â†’ paid â†’ completed/abandoned), reflecting the aggregate state of all associated orders.

 ### Pricing Summary